-- 1. Ensure the mounting surface is clean and free from residue or paint to bond the adhesive properly. - 2.
-A smooth, flat mounting surface is desirable and can be achieved by milling or grinding at the surface where the mounting stud will be installed. - 3.
+- 1. Ensure mounting surface is clean and free from any residue or paint to ensure proper bonding of the adhesive - 2.
+A smooth, flat mounting surface is desirable, and can be achieved by milling or grinding at the surface where the mounting stud is to be installed - 3.
 Determine the orientation of the axis on the machine. - 4.
-Place a small portion of adhesive on the underside of the mounting base. - 5.
-Firmly press down the mounting disk to the mounting area to force the adhesive out from under the disk. - 6.
-Hold the disk onto the surface until the adhesive can support the weight of the mounting disk, ensuring the disk does not move or slide on the adhesive. - 7.
-Allow the adhesive to cure fully. - 8.
-Screw receptacle into captive bolt through the multi-axial sensor - 9.
-Align the notch from the receptacle with the notch on the mounting stud base - 10.
-Turn the receptacle 90° clockwise and take readings - CTC's Quick Disconnect mounting stud feature allows for consistency in the field when taking measurements with multi-axial accelerometers.
+Place a small portion of adhesive on the underside of the mounting base - 5.
+Firmly press down the mounting disk to mounting area to force the adhesive out from under the disk - 6.
+Hold disk onto surface until the adhesive can support the weight of the mounting disk, ensuring the disk does not move or slide on the adhesive - 7.
+Allow full cure for adhesive - 8.
+Screw receptacle into captive bolt through multiaxial sensor - 9.
+Align notch from receptable with notch on mounting stud base - 10.
+Turn receptable 90° clockwise and take readings - CTC's Quick Disconnect mounting stud feature allows for consistency in the field when taking measurements with multi-axial accelerometers.
 CTC's MH107-1B is a flat-base, epoxy mount stud which connects to CTC's MH107-1A for sensor mounting and configuration.
 Many times, vibration routes are walked with different personnel on different shifts.
 Shift A member sets the triaxial sensor on an asset to take and record readings.
-Shift member B walks his routes and measures the same assets at the same points; however, he rotates the sensor 90°, thus altering the orientation of the axis and changing the readings of the sensor.
+Shift member B walks his routes and measures the same assets at the same points, however rotates the sensor 90°, thus altering the orientation of the axis and changing the readings of the sensor.
 CTC's MH107-1A and MH107-1B prevent this by having notches on each piece for proper alignment and only able to rotate 90° one-way for consistent axial configuration.